-How to Develop a Problem Statement for a Research Study
+Five Tips to Develop a Problem Statement in Research

 As the saying goes, “Just because you can doesn’t mean you should.”
 This adage certainly applies to scholarly research.
 Dissertation chairs have long advised students not to have an answer in search of a question—or a study in search of a problem.
 Finding something interesting does not necessarily make it a good study topic, nor does the fact that someone else has not already investigated that exact topic.
 Rather, a “good” study is one that is useful—whether for society, a particular population or industry, or for understanding the natural world—and addresses a specific issue, problem, or need.
 Moreover, one of the most important components of a paper describing a “good” study is one that clearly and succinctly articulates the problem and justifies why it is worthy of study.